astronomer/deploy-action/README.md

 - A Deployment on Astro.
 See [Create a Deployment](https://docs.astronomer.io/astro/create-deployment).
 - A Deployment API key ID and secret.
 See [Deployment API keys](https://docs.astronomer.io/astro/api-keys).

-Astronomer recommends using GitHub actions secrets to store `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
-See the example in **Workflow file examples**.
+Astronomer recommends using [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to store `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
+See the example in [Workflow file examples](https://github.com/astronomer/deploy-action#workflow-file-examples).

 ## Use this action

 To use this action, read [Automate code deploys with CI/CD](https://docs.astronomer.io/astro/ci-cd?tab=multiple%20branch#github-actions-dag-based-deploy).
 You will:

-1. Create a GitHub workflow file in your repository that uses the latest version of this action.
+1. Create a GitHub Actions workflow in your repository that uses the latest version of this action.
 For example, `astronomer/deploy-action@v0.1`.
 2. Configure the GitHub action to fit your team's use case.
 This could include disabling DAG-only deploys or adding tests.
 See below for options.
 3. Make changes to your Astro project files in GitHub and let this action take care of deploying your code to Astro.